The Williams Act Framework

 Quick Answer

-The Williams Act is the 1968 amendment to the Securities Exchange Act of 1934 that created the tender-offer disclosure regime.
-It split tender-offer regulation into two buckets: the third-party tender offer rules (third-party offers for registered equity where the bidder will own over 5%) and the universal tender offer rules (every tender offer, regardless of bidder, security type, or registration).
-Courts use the Wellman 8-factor test to decide whether a purchase program qualifies as a tender offer.
+The Williams Act, a 1968 amendment to the Exchange Act, created the tender-offer disclosure regime.
+It splits regulation into two buckets: the third-party tender offer rules (over-5% bidder for registered equity) and the universal tender offer rules (every tender offer, regardless of registration).
+Courts apply the Wellman 8-factor test to decide whether a purchase program is a tender offer.

 The Williams Act is the foundation everything else in this unit sits on.
 The statute itself does not define "tender offer," which is why the courts had to invent a definition.
 Understanding what the Act did and which bucket a given offer falls into is the first analytical step for every tender-offer question on the exam.